Fresh Graduate’s Guide To First Job Do’s And Don’ts

 • Practice for your interview: Do proper background research, prepare the right questions and answers plus rehearse beforehand.

-How to negotiate your first paycheque
+How to negotiate your salary in your first job

 An obvious reason to negotiate your salary in an interview is that you may secure a higher starting pay.
 But there’s also a long term benefit – a higher starting pay in your career could lead to So how do you make sure you’re fairly paid in your first job?